HusnainZargar/HusnainZargar/README.md

 🎓 I’m a cybersecurity student currently pursuing a **Bachelor of Science in Cybersecurity** from **Riphah International University**.
 I'm in my **3rd semester** and expect to graduate in **2028**.

-🛡️ With certifications like **eJPTv2**, **EHE**, and the **Google Cybersecurity Certificate**, I’ve built a strong foundation in real-world cybersecurity practices.
+🛡️ With certifications like **eJPTv2**, **PT1**, and the **Google Cybersecurity Certificate**, I’ve built a strong foundation in real-world cybersecurity practices.
 I created this blog to document my journey, share research, and provide valuable insights for others learning in this field.

 ✍️ Whether it’s breaking down complex topics or sharing tutorials, my goal is to contribute to the growing cybersecurity community and help others learn along the way.